JediJeremy/libuavesp/README.md

 }
 ```

-After all that you have an empty node that doesn't do anything, but which is listening on all kinds of networking interfaces.
-We need to install "apps" on the node... groups of functions that send and recieve data frames.
+Attaching transports to an otherwise empty node doesn't create interesting behavior.
+A network application consists of messages exchanged between ports, defined as subjects and services.

+Groups of these can be defined and 'installed' on the node seperately.
+There are several applications
+defined by the specification that are provided with reference implementations.

 ```C++
   // start UAVCAN apps on the node, some of which will begin emitting messages HeartbeatApp::app_v1(uav_node);